-Western-blacklegged Tick (Ixodes pacificus)

-The most common tick species found in Western Washington, and the primary vector of Lyme disease in western United States.
+Western-blacklegged Tick (Ixodes pacificus) The most common tick species found in Western Washington, and the primary vector of Lyme disease in western United States.

-American Dog Tick (Dermacentor variabilis) The most common tick species found in Eastern Washington, and a vector of tularemia and Rocky Mountain souted fever.
+American Dog Tick (Dermacentor variabilis) The most common The most common tick species found in Eastern Washing vector of tularemia and Rocky Mountain spotted fever. and a